stud131/docs-monaca/content/products_guide/monaca_ide/telerik_migration.en.md

     {{<img src="/images/monaca_ide/manual/4.png">}}

     {{<note>}}
         The views or operations in the Preview window might not work properly when Ajax requests or Cordova APIs are used.
-Read more on {{<link title="Live Preivew Limitations" href="https://docs.monaca.io/en/products_guide/monaca_ide/overview/#live-preivew-limitations">}}.
+Read more on {{<link title="Live Preview Limitations" href="https://docs.monaca.io/en/products_guide/monaca_ide/overview/#live-preivew-limitations">}}.
 In this case, you can test/debug your project with Monaca Debugger (we will talk about this in the next section).
     {{</note>}}

 ## Step 3: Debugging with Monaca